swift-server/swift-aws-lambda-runtime/Examples/S3_AWSSDK/README.md

 `APIGatewayV2Request` and `APIGatewayV2Response` are defined in the [Swift AWS Lambda Events](https://github.com/swift-server/swift-aws-lambda-events) library.

 The handler creates an S3 client and `ListBucketsInput` object.
 It passes the input object to the client and receives an output response.
-It then extract the list of bucket names from the output to create a `\n` separated list of names, as a `String`
+It then extracts the list of bucket names from the output and creates a `\n`-separated list of names, as a `String`

 ## Build & Package